-Storm reports give you time to react.
-When you see a notification, you can investigate the matter and react to the crisis before it escalates.
+Instant notifications give you time to react.
+When you see a notification, you can investigate the matter and respond to the crisis before it escalates.

 You can protect your reputation and meet the highest customer standards.
 I call it a win-win situation.

 The context of a discussion